ChristiaanSmall/ChecklistM1/FavouritePlaces/readme.md

 ##What I struggled With
 getting the map to update real time with long and latitude app was lagging when image and map were together.
 Fixed it by making image load independently in imageView

+## Milestone 3
+- Successfully implemented a search feature, allowing users to search for specific locations within the application.
+- Implemented functionality to update the coordinates dynamically as the map is moved, providing accurate location information to the users.
+- Created a visually appealing thumbnail of the map in a separate view, enhancing the user experience.

+##What I struggled With
+Faced difficulties while implementing the search feature initially, but overcame them by conducting thorough testing and leveraging the provided PowerPoint materials to guide the implementation process.
+Encountered occasional crashes related to image handling.
+Despite efforts to address the issue, such as verifying URL validity and implementing error handling, some crashes persisted.